For You — Mind

 The automotive industry has a burnout problem that it refuses to talk about.
 Flat rate creates constant production pressure.
 The technician shortage means the good techs absorb more work.
 Management rarely understands the cognitive load of diagnostic work.
 And the culture says tough it out.

-The result: 50% of new technicians leave within two years.
-The ones who stay often do so until they can't anymore — and by then the damage is done.
+The result: the techs who stay often do so until they can't anymore — and by then the damage is done.

 What to Do If This Sounds Familiar